Japan cancels Formula One dates as Typhoon Hagibis nears | DW | 11.10.2019

-Organizers of Japan’s Formula One Grand Prix car race have cancelled the full Saturday program as the nation prepares for Typhoon Hagibis to hit on Saturday.
+Organizers of Japan’s Formula One Grand Prix car race have cancelled the full Saturday program as the nation prepares for Typhoon Hagibis to hit.

 The final practice session will not be held and qualifying rounds scheduled for Saturday have been pushed back to Sunday.
-The race course, Suzuka circuit, will be closed, with no public or media allowed in for safety reasons as the storm hits.
+The race course, Suzuka circuit, will be closed on Saturday, with no public or media allowed in for safety reasons as the storm hits.

+This means the final practice sessions will be held on Friday before the qualifying sessions begin on Sunday.

+Typhoon Hagibis has been classified as equivalent in force to a Category Five hurricane.
+It is possible that the storm could affect Sunday's program as well.
+But organizers say postponing the race until Monday is impossible.

 The news follows the cancellation of two Rugby World Cup matches that were also scheduled for Saturday in Japan.